The economy of wares: the value of a wooden spoon

 “Your story exactly solved my problem.
 I sent you a random amount of money just now.
 Another gift — not equivalent to anything, but giving me the chance to express my joy at what you sent…” and to “exclaim about something good.”

-Magic still wins tho, because what shapes the mind shapes the world.
-(Starhawk says magic is simply “the ability to change consciousness at will.”)
-The power of art to shape minds and worlds all began with the old definition of the word, which originally meant to “fit together,” and just indicated a basic instinct that everybody had.
-Farmers, teachers, parents, carpenters, dancers, you name it…all work required art; the better the fit, the better the art, the greater the beauty.
-Art recognizes beauty as a language we share in common with all creation.
+Such beauty works as a language that we share in common with all creation.
 Beauty speaks the world into existence: you, me and everything else.
 We all sing back: sun, sky, rain, flowers, grass, trees, critters, rocks and earth — a chorus of beauty.
 All value comes out of that chorus.
 And that’s what I really want to talk about.
 It’s what I want to give to people who buy a spoon or a bowl.
-From that perspective, the most important thing about price is that it doesn’t withhold beauty from anyone, rich or poor.
+Anyone, rich or poor, should be able to afford beauty.

 All value begins (and ends) in the dirt.
 “All flesh is grass.”
-If you look up that phrase, Wikipedia will send you to the Old Testament of the Christian faith, but in truth, it’s merely the common observation that all life feeds life: grass feeds cattle, cattle feed us, we feed the grass (of course, the circle is smaller if you skip the burger and shake).
-We give back to life — to beauty — when our bodies die and become food for all the beasts and bugs that make the dirt — if, that is, we don’t sequester our flesh in a concrete box….
+If you look up that phrase, Wikipedia will send you to the Old Testament of the Christian faith, but in truth, it’s merely a common observation: all life feeds life: grass feeds cattle, cattle feed us, we feed the grass (of course, the circle flows smoother without interruptions named McDonald or Wendy).
+We give back to life — to beauty — when our bodies die and become food for all the beasts and bugs that make the dirt (if, that is, we don’t isolate our flesh in a sealed coffin…).

 You can’t buy or sell value, you can only exchange it.
 A good trade is an exchange of beauty for beauty.
-When money was made of shells — for instance, when Europeans arrived in what is now New York — the local currency was wampum, made from shell, and used to exchange not only goods, but stories and meaning as well.
-The whole society also gave everyone free access to land, food, shelter, and clothing — and an education that provided the skills, knowledge, and courage to thrive in an often harsh landscape.
-Many things could kill you — weather, wild animals, disease, accidents — but you didn’t need money in order to eat and live.
-The indigenous economy was all about gifts.
+When Europeans arrived in what is now New York, the locals were using wampum, made from shell, to exchange not only goods, but stories and meaning.
+You didn’t need money to live because you were born with free access to land, food, shelter, and clothing — as well as an education that provided the skills, knowledge, and courage to thrive even when the landscape turned harsh.
+The indigenous world revolved around gifts.
 Food was a gift.
 Land and material were gifts.
 And the human labor that converted shells into wampum, or wood into bowls and spoons was also a gift.
 Value wasn’t something that you added to “raw material.”
 Value, like life, was given.
-And everything was alive — trees, critters, earth, air, water, rock… But the Europeans saw the wampum as “just money,” and applied skills and technology to manufacture it quickly, in large quantities.
+And everything was alive — trees, critters, earth, air, water, rock… But the newcomers saw the wampum as “just money.”
+Their skills and technology allowed them to manufacture it quickly, in large quantities.
 The resulting inflation was not only bad for business, it also further devalued the cultural, story-telling and relationship-building qualities of the medium.
-When the medium was converted to money, the message was reduced to profit.
+When you convert a medium into money, you reduce the message to profit.
 Indigenous culture and the village gift exchange lost power, lost currency, lost meaning.

 An offhand comment?
-Perhaps, but it means so much: “our favorite” says (to me) “our most valuable spoon.”
+Perhaps, but it means a lot: “our favorite” says (to me) “our most valuable spoon.”
 Where does such value come from?
 Does it come from a famous name artist?
-A sky-high price tag?
+A sky-high price?
 Exceptional rarity?
 NO!
-It comes from the opposites of those things: it’s cheap and common — just another spoon in an import store, hand-made, by an anonymous person just trying to make a living — someone probably more like us than different.
+It comes from the opposites of those things: it’s cheap and common — just another spoon in an import store, but still…unique, hand-made, by a real person working to make a living — someone probably more like us than different.
 Second, it’s useful for everything; it doesn’t just hang on the wall.
 And everyone likes it.
 It was a completely spontaneous comment about what constitutes value, which is not dollars, but life, love, joy, and connection.

-These values underly all value; without them — without spoons to eat with, and things to eat; without flowers and the bees that pollinate the fruit; without worms to feed the roots of the grass that feeds the cow, that feeds us — without such small, daily beauty — we would live lives of terrible poverty.
+These values underly all value; without them — without spoons to eat with, and things to eat; without flowers and bees to pollinate them; without worms to feed the roots of the grass that feeds the cow, that feeds us — without such small, daily beauty — we would live lives of terrible poverty.
 Or we would not live at all…

-We understand this only by participating in it — by growing and eating food, building our houses, and carving our spoons and bowls — for ourselves, and for others — because one can’t participate alone — because beauty, skill, and knowledge must all be passed on, from eye to hand, from hand to heart, to anothers’ hand — from parent to child and from teacher to student.
-And while we may all eat with our own individual, private spoons, we all ultimately take our nourishment from one vessel, shaped out of earth, cooked by the heat of the sun, cooled by the breezes, and celebrated as part of a shared story…
+We understand this only by participating in it — by growing and eating food, building our homes, and carving our spoons and bowls — for ourselves, and for others — because one can’t participate alone — because beauty, skill, and knowledge must all be passed on, from eye to hand, from hand to heart, to anothers’ hand — from parent to child and from teacher to student.
+And while we may all eat with our own individual, private spoons, we all ultimately take our nourishment from the same source…

 Here’s another story: